DavinJ-0316/AntiMechSim/README.md

 # AntiMechSim
-These simulations were written in C++ as a senior year project by Fivos Asimakopoulos (email: fivasim at gmail.com)
+These simulations were written in C++

 These versions are preliminary ones, without much attention to the relative gear diameters or vertical positions.
 However, the teeth count of the gears and the operation are accurate.